See our latest projects and be updated with recent news and features

 State-of-art powder handling systems needed to be carefully designed and installed to fit within the various confined spaces of the existing building.
 Further, the new system had to be integrated at several major points into the existing powder handling system.
 These two factors made the installation very difficult to implement as the existing production process was not to be disrupted in anyway.

 The increase in powder handling systems more than doubled the volume of flour needed for the processing plant.
 As a result, an additional external storage silo was required to be designed and installed.
 The new 50 tonnes capacity flour silo was installed next to the existing 30 tonne silo.
 To maximise the investment and reduce duplication, the existing discharging system was modified so it could be used for both external storage silos.

 The major ingredient of bread and buns at this plant is flour.
-The flour is transferred from the silos in the storage stage for weighting in the processing stage.
+The flour is transferred from the silos in the storage stage for weighing in the processing stage.
 The transfer is done using lean phase vacuum conveying.
 This is a form of pneumatic conveying used to transport fine powders.
 Once the flour is weighed out by weighing hoppers, it is discharged to mixers located underneath and ready for the mixing stage.

 Flour flow from storage to mixing stage